Advertiser Disclosure

 • Qualified Disabled and Working Individuals (QDWI) Program

-Countable resources include money in a checking or savings account, stocks and bonds.
+Countable resources include money in a checking or savings account or stocks and bonds.
 They do not include your home or personal belongings.

 About 20% of Medicare enrollees are also enrolled in Medicaid.
-Medicaid is a health care plan for seniors with very limited financial resources.
+Medicaid is a healthcare plan for people with very limited financial resources.
 Eligibility varies by state, but if you qualify for SSI, you should also qualify for Medicaid.

 Established by the Federal Communications Commission, iCanConnect provides training and equipment.
 For those who qualify, iCanConnect covers the cost for a variety of communications devices and technology, including computers, braille displays, smartphones, tablets, and more.